You Still Need a Model! Data Modeling for Big Data and NoSQL

 NoSQL systems are footloose and schema-free.
 That's the conventional wisdom, at any rate.

-A session in NoSQL data modeling at TDWI's upcoming Chicago conference will put this conventional wisdom to the test.
-It's part of TDWI's Data Modeling for the Future certificate track, a series of four classes that look at data modeling in context.
+A session in NoSQL data modeling at TDWI's upcoming Las Vegas conference will put this conventional wisdom to the test.

 In his session, "Data Modeling in the Age of Big Data," veteran TDWI instructor Chris Adamson will separate fact from fiction when it comes to nonrelational data modeling.
 The biggest fiction of them all might be that it isn't necessary to model nonrelational data.

 "There's a lot of confusion right now in the market ... that leads people to believe you don't need a model with NoSQL technologies," argues Adamson, president of information management consultancy Oakton Software.
 "Some of it is a function of messaging for vendors, which are touting these new, so-called schema-less products where you can put in data without having to model it first.
 This leads people to believe you don't need a model."

 There is some truth to this.
 With a relational database, you need to define schema before you can load data into the database.
 (Vendors use some tricks, such as late binding, to work around this, but most of the data destined for an RDBMS will be modeled beforehand.)

 Not so with a NoSQL system, where data modeling is strictly optional -- at least during the ingest phase.
 As a result, you really can put data of any type into a NoSQL repository.
 Using that data once it's there is a more complicated problem, however, as is getting the same data -- exactly the same data -- back out again.